joreilly/GalwayBus/README.md

 and also to explore use of [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) approach.
 It's heavily based on https://github.com/bufferapp/clean-architecture-components-boilerplate.
 This is stil work in progress and also, at least for now, have omitted `Mapper` classes (using same data model across the different layers....though this will likely change).

+As I'm pretty new to Kotlin and some of the libraries used I'm sure there are better approaches for some of the code I have so feedback (and PRs!) are very welcome.
+I also continue to incorporate changes based on articles and other repos I've seen.

 Note also that this is using [REST endpoint](https://github.com/appsandwich/galwaybus) provided by @appsandwich to retrieve Galway Bus route/timetable info  (Thanks Vinny!)